Bariatric Surgery

 Procedures to alter or reverse bariatric surgery include:

-• Gastric band surgery can be undone or modified to a sleeve gastrectomy or a Roux-en-Y gastric bypass.
+- Reversing or modifying gastric band surgery to a sleeve gastrectomy or Roux-en-Y gastric bypass

-• An unsuccessful sleeve gastrectomy can be revised to a gastric bypass.
+- Revising an unsuccessful sleeve gastrectomy to a gastric bypass

-Which type of weight-loss surgery is best for each individual depends on their unique situation including body mass index, eating habits, health issues, previous surgeries, and the risks of each procedure.
+The best type of revision surgery for each patient depends on individual factors such as body mass index, eating habits, health conditions, prior surgeries, and the risks of each procedure.

 Testimonials